-The Depute Chief Executive (Economic Development, Planning and Infrastructure) will be the lead officer for co-ordination and management of the Strategy internally within the Council supported by the Head of Housing and Property Services.
+The Depute Chief Executive (Economic Development, Planning and Infrastructure) will be the lead officer for co-ordination and management of the Strategy internally within the council.

 Due to the wide scope of climate change and climate change related activities, Heads of Service will have responsibility and accountability for climate change actions and targets within their service area, although they may delegate their responsibility to third tier managers to ensure that day to day management responsibilities are clear and that delegated decision making is undertaken at the appropriate level.